This guide gives the best practices to follow to embed, control and customize Lordicon animated icons in your web projects.

 This example presents usage for icon state animation.
 It is easier than ever to switch between each motion type to use them as stand-alone animations or combine and create an interactive experience.

-This is a combination of several triggers with one animated icon.
-We utilize animation states with the custom trigger, e.g., you can see how the Trash icon appears, fills, and erases as the user interacts.
+This is a combination of several animation states with one icon.
+You can see how the Trash icon appears, fills, and erases user interaction.

 Examples